 Have poorly controlled diabetes.

-You must have an MRI or CT scan of your spine before treatment.
+You must have an MRI or CT scan of your spine before treatment within 2 years.
 If you have diabetes, the steroids used for the facet joint injection may cause your blood sugar to increase.
 Make sure your primary care doctor is aware of your scheduled injection and that you have a plan to keep your blood sugar within your normal range.

 The doctor or other healthcare provider will discuss the plan to manage your pain.
 This may include bringing your prescribed pain medicine from home.

 You must have someone drive you home after your treatment.
 Some patients have weakness in their legs after treatment.